DanWlker/tree-sitter-go_tags/README.md

 2. run `TSInstall go_tags`

+## Highlighting setup

-Note: For now, copy `queries/highlights.scm` file into your `.config/nvim/queries/go_tags/highlights.scm` to have syntax highlighting, if anyone knows a better way do let me know
+1. Copy the contents of [`queries/highlights.scm`](/queries/highlights.scm) from this repo into `<your nvim config folder>/queries/go_tags/highlights.scm` to enable syntax highlighting (if anyone knows a better way do let me know)

-To inject it into go tags, add this to your `queries/go/injections.scm`
+2. To allow for injections into go struct tags, Add this to your `queries/go/injections.scm`

 ```
 (field_declaration